ForgeRock/ds-operator/DEVELOPMENT.md

 * headless service created
 * Deleting the CR properly cleans up the statefulset and service (owner refs are working OK).
 PVC is left behind - which is a good thing
 * Scale subresource support (`kubectl scale directoryservice/ds --replicas=2`)
-* Service account passwords are now suported.
+* Service account passwords are now supported.
 The operator can change the account passwords for AM, IDM, etc..
-* backup / restore implemented
+* backup / restore to LDIF implemented (preview)
 * experimental ds proxy

 Updating the spec.image will update the statefulset and perform a rolling update.
 For example: